JordanViknar/PythionArchive/README.md

 # Pythion
 Tic-Tac-Toe but in Python.
-This is a really old French high-school projet from the beginning of 2019, and only here for archive purposes.
+This is a really old French high-school projet from around the end of 2019, and only here for archive purposes.

 Pythion = Python + "Morpion" *(Tic-Tac-Toe in French)*